ItKarma/ItKarma/README.md

 ## me

-// me
+ - 💤  hi , my name is danilo lopes.

- - hi , my name is danilo lopes
+ - 👾  I do like of Programming.
-  I do like in
+ - 📚  I'm a Student Independent

 ## my skills
 <div align="center">